Frequently asked questions

 Where is my data stored?

 Cloudflare's global network by default.
-Enterprise Custom tier can lock to EU-only or US-only regions via signed DPA.
-Dashboard D1 and identity graph D1 are the two primary persistence stores; Analytics Engine handles the high-volume event stream; R2 holds Parquet exports.
+Enterprise contracts can lock to EU-only or US-only regions via signed DPA.
+Dashboard D1 and profile D1 are the two primary persistence stores; Analytics Engine handles the high-volume event stream; R2 holds Parquet exports.

 How long do you retain data?